 Elisabeth Lavallee grew up in the Prescott and Brockville area.
 She is now in her first year of University of Toronto’s Life Sciences Program.
 She was Valedictorian of her graduating class at St Mary, with music as a continuous, beautiful force in her life.
 She has studied with Samia O’Day at the Canada Music Academy for several years.

 Matthew O’Halloran is a 19-year-old pianist from Brockville, Ontario.
 Matthew studied classical piano with Malcolm Gillis and jazz theory with Bryne Carruthers during high school and he now attends the University of Toronto for jazz performance studies.
 This June, Matthew was invited to perform in the Ottawa Jazz Festival Youth Series and Youth Summit, where he was one of two recipients of the Stingray Award.

-Andreas Arzoumanian: Rachmaninoff Prelude no.4 Op.23
+Andreas Arzoumanian (piano): Rachmaninoff Prelude no.4 Op.23

-Matthew O’Halloran: TBA
+Matthew O’Halloran: solo jazz piano

 Q&A session at end of concert

 *The Brockville Concert Association is so excited by the plans to celebrate our 75th season in 2023.
 We begin our celebration in the fall of 2022 with this youth concert as part of Brockville Culture Days.
 We are absolutely thrilled that in 2023 we will once again host live performances at the beautiful Brockville Arts Centre.
 Concerts plans include a world of music: an Ethiopian jazz quartet; a multi-award-winning Juno nominated quartet with a “genre-hopping passport of Celtic reels, Flamenco, Django-jazz, Arabic, Cuban and South Asian rhythms”; and a multi-media show with a full orchestra.
 Please consider making a donation to help us bring these outstanding concerts to Brockville!